 In 1993, the A-T Society established a specialist multi-disciplinary A-T clinic at Nottingham City Hospital.
 This was the first A-T specialist clinic in the world and served as a model for other clinics set up later in other countries.
 In 2006 a second clinic was set up at Papworth hospital near Cambridge, specialising in respiratory problems in adults with A-T. From this starting point the UK National A-T Service was developed, involving the Specialist Centres at Nottingham and Papworth, the A-T Society and Professor Taylor’s laboratory at the University of Birmingham.
 This is a highly effective service, in which the A-T Society plays a central co-ordinating role.

-In 2010, as Maureen wanted to step back from the Society and wanting to see the A-T Society develop in size and impact, the Board appointed its first Chief Executive, William Davis.
-Shortly after this, Suzanne Roynon was appointed as full-time Fundraising and Relationship Manager.
+In 2010, as Maureen wanted to step back from the Society and wanting to see the A-T Society develop in size and impact, the Board appointed its first Chief Executive.
+Shortly after this, a full-time Fundraising and Relationship Manager was appointed too.

 In 2012, the A-T Society published the world’s first clinical guidance document on treating A-T in children.
 This has also been translated into French and distributed to French-speaking neurologists.

-In 2016, the Society created the world’s first International A-T Patient Registry to gather clincal data on people with A-T.
+In 2016, the Society created the world’s first International A-T Patient Registry to gather clinical data on people with A-T.

 The Society has always looked to work in partnership with other organisations that share our aims and we have very close working relationships with A-T and ataxia groups across the world, and with other rare-disease and umbrella organisations in the UK.